Imtiyaj5791/DevOps-Journey/Important/AWS.md

 For example, an EC2 instance can assume an IAM Role and use the permissions defined in the attached policy to access S3 without storing access keys on the server.

-# 29 Why do we use IAM Role instead of Access Keys on EC2?

-IAM Role is more secure because it provides temporary credentials and avoids hardcoded Access Keys.

----

-# 30 How do you manage user permissions in your current environment?
+# 19 How do you manage user permissions in your current environment?

 In my environment, user permissions are managed using IAM Groups and Policies.
 When a new user needs access, the Engineering team adds the user to the appropriate IAM Group, and the required permissions are inherited through the attached IAM Policy following the least privilege principle.

 ---

-# 31 What is the principle of Least Privilege?

-Least Privilege means providing only the minimum permissions required for a user or application to perform its task.
-We should not give unnecessary permissions.
-We also enable MFA for additional security wherever required.

----

-# 32 What is MFA?

-MFA (Multi-Factor Authentication) provides an extra layer of security.
-Along with username and password, the user must verify identity using an OTP or authentication app.

----

-# 33 What is IAM Policy?
+# 20 What is IAM Policy?
 What are the types?

 IAM Policy is a JSON document that defines what actions are allowed or denied on AWS resources.